Convergence Rates of Distributed Consensus over Cluster Networks: A Two-Time-Scale Approach: Main results

 Here $\epsilon >0$ can be chosen conveniently depending upon the network structure as shown in Theorem \ref{thm:covergence_rate}.
-This type of Lyapunov functions has been used recently in studying the convergence rates of the classic two-time-scale stochastic approximation; see for example \cite{Doan_two_time_SA2019,Doan_two_time_SA2020,Doan_two_time_SA2021}.
-Finally, we denote by $N_{\min}$ and $N_{\max}$, respectively, as
+This type of Lyapunov functions has been used recently in studying the convergence rates of the classic two-time-scale stochastic approximation; see for example \cite{Doan_two_time_SA2020,Doan_two_time_SA2021}.
+Also, we denote $N_{\min}$ and $N_{\max}$, respectively, as